Chemical Skin Peels

 What chemical peels do we use?

 At Restore, we use the chemical peels from CosMedix and these products confer better results than traditional chemical peels.
-They contain chirally correct natural ingredients that are safe and give similar or better results.
+They contain chirally correct natural ingredients that give similar or better results.
 Chirally corrected compounds are those compounds that are devoid of the chemicals that can cause harmful effects.
 Moreover, these peels do not cause irritation and patients can expect immediate results than compared to traditional peels.
 Results are immediate with mild peels and are seen in 5 to 7 days with deep peels.

 Retinol is the one of the common constituents in peeling agents and is quite effective but often causes irritation.
 In CosMedix peels retinol is in encapsulated form which does not cause irritation and has a longer duration of action to help the skin improve.